 - 5 cloves garlic minced

-- 3 tbsp fresh dill chopped
+- 3 tablespoon fresh dill chopped

-- 2 tbsp olive oil extra virgin
+- 2 tablespoon olive oil extra virgin

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1 tbsp lemon juice
+- 1 tablespoon lemon juice

-Wash and dry the cucumbers.
+- Wash and dry the cucumbers.
 Peel them in stripes and grate them in a large bowl.

-Squeeze the grated cucumber in your hand and discard the excess water.
+- Squeeze the grated cucumber in your hand and discard the excess water.

-Mix well and cool in the fridge for thirty minutes.
+- Mix well and cool in the fridge for thirty minutes.

-Stir well and serve with grilled meat, veggies or pita bread as a dip.
+- Stir well and serve with grilled meat, veggies or pita bread as a dip.

 - You can use one English cucumber instead of three Persian cucumbers.

 - Don't use garlic powder or store-bought minced garlic instead of garlic cloves in this recipe.